-Scott Cosper is serving his first term representing District 54 in the Texas House of Representatives, which includes Bell and Lampasas counties.
-He previously served as mayor and a city councilman in Killeen for more than a decade, and serves on boards for Baylor/Scott & White McLane Children’s Hospital and Texas A&M University Central Texas.
-Representative Cosper serves as a Director on the National Mounted Warfare Foundation Board of Directors.
+Scott Cosper previously represented District 54 in the Texas House of Representatives, which includes Bell and Lampasas counties.
+He previously served as mayor and a city councilman in Killeen for more than a decade and serves on boards for Baylor/Scott & White McLane Children’s Hospital and Texas A&M University-Central Texas.
+Mr. Cosper serves as a Director on the National Mounted Warfare Foundation Board of Directors.

 Mr. Terry Tuggle is a native of Odessa, Texas and a graduate of the University of Texas at Austin.
 Mr. Tuggle serves as the President, Chairman of the Board, and Chief Executive Officer of the Fort Hood National Bank.
 He additionally serves as the Vice Chairman of the Board of the First National Bank of Texas.
 Mr. Tuggle has a legendary reputation for public service in Central Texas.
 He is the recipient of the coveted Roy J. Smith Award for Public Service, and holds the rare designation of "Fort Hood Good Neighbor", a select group of civilians singled out for their service to Soldiers and their Families.
 Mr. Tuggle's many professional and philanthropic affiliations include: Association of Military Banks of America, Board of Directors; Association of United States Army, Board of Directors and Past President; Killeen Economic Development Corporation, Board of Directors; Killeen Industrial Foundation, Board of Directors and Past President; Killeen Independent School District Educational Foundation, Board of Directors; Greater Killeen Chamber of Commerce, Governmental Affairs & Local Affairs Chairman and Past President (twice); United Way, Financial Institution Chairman; Killeen/Harker Heights Rotary Club; Independent Bankers Association of Texas, Area Advisor and member of the Legislative Committee; Scott & White Hospital, Board of Visitors; former Vive Les Arts, Board of Directors and Boy Scouts of America (Longhorn Council) Advisor.
 Mr. Tuggle serves as a Director on the National Mounted Warfare Foundation Board of Directors.